brentyi/tyro/docs/source/examples/03_config_systems/01_base_configs.rst

 Note that our interfaces don't prescribe any of the mechanics used for storing base configurations.
 A Hydra-style YAML approach could just as easily be used for the config libary (although we generally prefer to avoid YAMLs; staying in Python is convenient for autocompletion and type checking).
-For selection, we could also avoid fussing with ``sys.argv`` by using a ``BASE_CONFIG`` environment variable.